-- 9. On or about 21 November 2016, Boral entered into a binding agreement to acquire Headwaters Incorporated (Headwaters), a company which carried on business in the United States of America designing, manufacturing and distributing building products and construction materials. - On or about 8 May 2017, Boral completed its acquisition of Headwaters, making Headwaters a wholly owned subsidiary of Boral. - 11.
+- On or about 21 November 2016, Boral entered into a binding agreement to acquire Headwaters Incorporated (Headwaters), a company which carried on business in the United States of America designing, manufacturing and distributing building products and construction materials. - 10.
+On or about 8 May 2017, Boral completed its acquisition of Headwaters, making Headwaters a wholly owned subsidiary of Boral Industries Inc, and therefore an indirectly held a wholly owned subsidiary of Boral. - 11.
 As at the date of Boral's acquisition of Headwaters, one of Headwaters' subsidiaries, Headwaters Windows LLC (later known as Boral Windows LLC) (Windows), carried on business designing and manufacturing windows and doors. - 12.
-During the Relevant Period, Headwaters, including Windows, formed part of the Boral North America division of Boral.
+During the Relevant Period, from 8 May 2017, Headwaters, including Windows, formed part of the Boral North America division of Boral.